 ValveTime.net | Valve News, Forums, Steam

+Thank you to everyone who has subscribed and supported our content over the past few weeks, it really means a lot to us!
 Don't forget to subscribe to our YouTube channel, to follow us on Facebook and Twitter, and to rate our Dota 2 Announcer Pack positively over on the Steam Workshop.
-Thanks for watching!
+Thanks again for watching!

 Page 3 of 20